Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Many-to-few lemmas

-For a proof see \cite[Theorem 8.5]{hardy_spine_2009}, they deal with the one--dimensional case but the proof does not change.
-Similarly, we need a version of the many--to--two lemma for our process.
-Again we do not prove this as a proof is messy, a more general result is the many--to--few lemma \cite[Lemma 1]{harris_many--few_2017} which also incorporates the inhomogeneous branching.
-To state the many--to--two lemma, we need two particles $\xi^{1}$ and $\xi^{2,r}$ that move as $\R^2$--Brownian motions such that $\xi^{2,r}_s = \xi^1_s$ until time $r$ after which they move independently.
+For a proof see \cite[Theorem 8.5]{hardy_spine_2009}, they deal with the one-dimensional case but the proof does not change.
+Similarly, we need a version of the many-to-two lemma for our process.
+Again we do not prove this as a proof is messy, a more general result is the many-to-few lemma \cite[Lemma 1]{harris_many--few_2017} which also incorporates the inhomogeneous branching.
+To state the many-to-two lemma, we need to introduce two random processes $\xi^{1}$ and $\xi^{2,r}$.
+Under $\P_{(s_0,x,y)}$, $\xi^{1}$ is a Brownian motion on $\R^2$ starting from $(x,y)$ at time $s_0$, and $\xi^{2,r}$ coincide with $\xi^{1}$ on $[s_0,r]$ and then move as a Brownian motion independently of $\xi^{1}$.